SkylineCommunications/dataminer-docs-connectors/connector/doc/Tredess_FS.md

 # Tredess FS

-The Tredess FS connector can be used to configure and monitor a digital TV transmitter.
+The Tredess FS (Fourth Series) connector can be used to configure and monitor a digital TV transmitter.
 This device is responsible for the correct functioning of terrestrial and satellite transmitters.

 The connector retrieves and sets data via **SNMP**.
 If this is enabled on the device, **SNMP traps** can also be retrieved.